-Here are some tips for schools, many of which are based on lessons learned during the COVID-19 pandemic.
+Here are some tips for schools, many of which are based on lessons learned so far during the pandemic.

 Keeping contact information updated

 It's essential that schools have accurate contact information for families.
 Understanding why families' contact information might change, how they prefer to update that information, and how the school can make it easier for them to do so can go a long way in helping everyone stay connected.

 Start by looking for families' contact information and checking to see if information on file is still accurate.
 This may be challenging if families' housing and economic situations are unstable.
 Families who use prepaid cell phones may also change phone numbers regularly.

 If you don't have updated contact information for families, consider trying to pass on a message through: